The Best Wineries near Niagara Falls

 Over the past thirty years, Ontario’s wine and grape industry has expanded greatly and currently produced over 65% of all Canadian wine.
 The Niagara Peninsula – one of Ontario’s four officially recognized Vintners Quality Alliance areas – has developed into a major food & wine destination.
 This is due to both the high-quality wine and the vast number of European-style winery facilities offering full tours, tasty samples, and stunning ground.
 The jewel of the region is Niagara-on-the-Lake, where a historic and quaint downtown combines a charming getaway with access to over 20 wineries and their unique experiences.

-In addition to a wide range or traditional wine, Canada’s cooler climate has given rise to their regional specialty – Ice Wine.
-This dessert style wine is produced by harvesting frozen grapes to be cold pressed, resulting in a concentrated, sweet wine.
+In addition to a wide range of traditional wine, Canada’s cooler climate has given rise to its regional specialty – Ice Wine.
+This dessert-style wine is produced by harvesting frozen grapes to be cold-pressed, resulting in a concentrated, sweet wine.
 Due to the difficulty in timing and relatively small yield, Ice Wine can be rare and often expensive, but is worth drinking while in its home region of Niagara!

 Many of the wineries are also home to award-winning restaurants.
 Some may require a taxi to/from so that you can enjoy pairing wine with the meal, but dinner allows the winery to provide a full, unforgettable culinary experience.